Callirrhoë in Berlin

 Address: Zappeion Mansion, Athens

-Selma Köran is a Berlin based artist.
-Her works explore the mythological realm of narration and examine the state of humanity according to it.
-Putting herself in the shoes of a dilletante archeologist, she dissects the body of western narrative in order pastiche and mock the traditional anticipation of archetypological roles within our society.
-By deconstructing and re-staging these narratives as chaos, our perspective on the normative and hierarchical is called into question.
+Selma Köran’s works explore the mythological realm of narration and examine the state of humanity according to it.
+Putting herself in the shoes of a dilletante archeologist, she dissects the body of western narrative in order to pastiche and mock the traditional anticipation of archetypological roles within our society.
+By deconstructing and re-staging these narratives our perspective on the normative and hierarchical is called into question.
+Her work understands itself as a repairwork in the past.
+She produces imagery emanating from the surrealistic fever dream of an infant contrasted by violent content, a derivative from our patriarchal hierarchy that she aims to dismantle in its origins by allowing imagination to infiltrate reality.

 Search